ronang101/Cat-GAN/README.md

 ## Usage and Experimentation

 This project is open for anyone interested in deep learning, GANs, or image generation.
-Feel free to use it for further training, model experimentation, or as a basis for your projects.
+Feel free to use it for training, model experimentation, or as a basis for your projects.
 Once again please note a GPU is necessary for training and effectively running the model due to computational requirements

+**Note: Unfortunately due to github upload limits I cannot upload the current checkpoint of the model as it is too large but I have left the check point folder in to show you where your checkpoints will go if you train your own model.**